kristenjacobs/krisp/Readme.md

 ## TODO

-- Add 'env' builtin to dump the global + local environment.
 - Add implementation of 'partial' to the library.
 - Implement (+ test) library functions to map/reduce/filter over lists.
 - Implement the logical operators + suuport boolean types.